HOW TO MAKE A DONATION

 Brain Injury Awareness Week

 Each year HIP in Cheshire takes part in the national Brain Injury Awareness week — both organising fundraising events and promoting awareness of our Charity.
 The members take part in a sponsored walk during this week so they can raise money for HIP in Cheshire and to provide a social outing where members can meet up and be proactive.
-This year National Brain Injury Awareness week is week commencing Monday 20th May 2019.
+National Brain Injury Awareness Week date for 2022 is to be confirmed.

 Each year the HIP team hold a "celebration event" after the sponsored walk to thank our members for their contribution and acknowledge their commitment throughout the year.
 Our members turn up to the monthly coffee mornings to provide mutual support and to welcome new members — to ensure their first visit at HIP is not daunting and taking that big step of joining a new group was worth it.
 Our members also take part in lots of fundraising events for us throughout the year — whether that is standing in the rain with collection buckets or going to local shops to take collection tins on behalf of HIP.
 Many of our members also volunteer for us in a variety of ways which makes a big difference to our very small team!